 - Works closely with section editors to help each of them perform their jobs to the best of their abilities.

 SOCIAL MEDIA MANAGER: The social media manager will utilize social media to give our content a broader reach and establish new readers.
-They will expand all our platforms including Instagram, Twitter and Tik Tok.
 They will be aware of social media trends and keep our platforms up to date for our audience.
 Additionally, the social media manager will be aware of our social media’s peak times and when to best publish stories.
 They will social digital stories as well as stories from the print edition.
-They will also lead a TikTok team, a team of younger reporters responsible for posting to TikTok once a week, if all goes well, twice a week.

 NEWSLETTER EDITOR: The newsletter editor is responsible for building our daily newsletters.
 They will generate content ideas for digital-only/newsletter-only stories.
-They will work with other editors on how to make our newsletter more appealing to its audience.
+They will work with other editors and ad staff on how to make our newsletter more appealing to its audience.

 COPY DESK CHIEF: The copy desk chief will lead a team of copy editors for both the print and digital products.
 The copy desk chief themself will do second reads on every story before it is put on the page of our print product.
 They will also assist with proofing pages before it is sent off.
 The copy desk will be open to learning new digital skills, including working with the digital director on learning to make online assets have more digital value.